Ini Archibong unveils Pavilion of the African Diaspora in London

-Created for the upcoming London Design Biennale (1-27 June 2021), Ini Archibong’s Pavilion of the African Diaspora is a place for collaboration, education and dialogue, designed to be ‘Afrofuturistic and Afro current’
+Now on view at the London Design Biennale (1-27 June 2021), the first instalment of Ini Archibong’s Pavilion of the African Diaspora project is a place for collaboration, education and dialogue, designed to be ‘Afrofuturistic and Afro current’

-‘We cannot continue to speak about culture and design without recognising how the African diaspora has contributed to and influenced the creative industry.
-Black creativity has impacted every corner of the world,’ states Ini Archibong.
-The American-Nigerian designer reveals his Pavilion of the African Diaspora, which is set to appear at the London Design Biennale in June 2021.
+‘We cannot continue to speak about culture and design without recognising how the African diaspora has contributed and influenced the creative industry.
+Black creativity has impacted every corner of the world.’ states Ini Archibong.
+The American-Nigerian designer reveals his Pavilion of the African Diaspora, now on view at Somerset House’s River Terrace as part of the London Design Biennale (until 27 June 2021).

 Inspired by the transatlantic slave route, the project is a monumental representation of ancestral journeys birthed through water and sound.
-The pavilion has been developed with Archibong’s collective studio LMNO Creative, which includes designers Jori Brown, Ebony Lerandy and Maxwell Engelmann, and comprises three sculptural volumes where Black contributions will be seen, heard, and celebrated.
-During the four weeks of the biennale, the architectural triptych will accommodate 12 days of talks, panel discussions and musical performances.
-Supported by electronic giant Logitech, the pavilion ‘embodies the rich histories and heritages of the African diaspora’, says CEO Bracken Darrell.
-The structures are ‘Afrofuturistic.
+Teaming up with L.M.N.O Creative, which includes designers Jori Brown, Ebony Lerandy and Maxwell Engelmann, the scheme comprises three sculptures where Black contributions will be seen, heard, and celebrated.
+During the four weeks of the Biennale, the architectural triptych will accommodate twelve days of talks, panel discussions, and musical performances.
+Supported by electronic giant Logitech, the PoAD ‘embodies the rich histories and heritages of the African Diaspora’ says CEO Bracken Darrell.
+The structures are ‘Afrofuturitic.
 Afro current.
 And are a link to the Afro past.’

-Ini Archibong’s Pavilion of the African Diaspora: the design
+Ini Archibong’s Pavilion of the African Diaspora at the London Design Biennale 2021